INTRODUCTORY REMARKS REGARDING HUMAN GROSS ANATOMY

 Dissection Captains: All students will read the dissector prior to attending lab and must be prepared to perform the day’s dissection.
 However, in the interest of fostering teamwork and leadership skills, as well as streamlining the dissections, each cadaver team will designate a daily “Dissection Captain.”

-The daily Dissection Captain is responsible for: 1) Reading the dissector ahead of lab and coming prepared to perform the dissection; 2) Leading their team through the dissection and delineate tasks; 3) Leading a review of the major structures explored following each dissection; 4) Making sure the dissection instruments are accounted for, organized, and cleaned following each dissection; 5) Making sure the cadaver is wetted and properly stored following each dissection; and 6) Making sure your station is clean, the light is turned off, and you have logged off the computer.
+The daily Dissection Captain is responsible for: 1) Reading the dissector ahead of lab and coming prepared to perform the dissection; 2) Leading their team through the dissection and delineating tasks; 3) Leading a review of the major structures explored following each dissection; 4) Making sure the dissection instruments are accounted for, organized, and cleaned following each dissection; 5) Making sure the cadaver is wetted and properly stored following each dissection; and 6) Making sure your station is clean, the light is turned off, and you have logged off the computer.

 Prior to the first dissection, each team will produce a schedule of daily Dissection Captians and Radiology Captains to be approved by the anatomy teaching staff.
 Dissection Captain and Radiology Captain assignments should be evenly distributed among all the team members.
 Each team member must take a turn as Dissection Captain and as Radiology Captain prior to any member taking a second turn.

 Narrative Assessment: At mid-course and at the end of the course we will provide narrative feedback on your performance in lecture and lab.
 Your performance as Dissection Captain and as Radiology Captain will be included in the review of your professionalism in these assessments.
 The narrative feedback is a requirement from accreditation agencies and should help you improve as a team member, which will be important later in medical school, residency, and clinical practice.
 These written assessments have no effect on your grade and will only be seen by you and the Gross Anatomy faculty.